 There is much that we’ve been fighting over in the past few months, our many differences coming to the fore and our equally stubborn natures locking horns.
 And of course, post-mortem, it’s easy to say that those things are different and apart from a situation like this.
 But those are things that break a couple.
 And this is the kind of thing that really cements a relationship.
 All the sweet nothings, flowery words and romantic dates aside, an incident like this is real, tangible proof.
 He took care of me and he nursed me when I was sick.
 And for that, I hope I never forget how lucky I am, that he’s my Mr.Everyday.

-Posted on December 27, 2010, in Relationships and tagged Alcohol, Binge, Boyfriend, Bucket, Christmas, December, Doctor, Doze, Drink, Drinking, Ego, Feminism, Fever, Friday, Guest, Hangover, Headache, Independence, Lemonade, Mr.Everyday, Nap, Nausea, Puke, Romantic, Rum, Saturday, Shiver, Sick, Steady, Strength, Tequila, Vomit, Water, Weekend.
+Posted on December 27, 2010, in Relationships and tagged A-List, Alcohol, Binge, Boyfriend, Bucket, Christmas, December, Doctor, Doze, Drink, Drinking, Ego, Feminism, Fever, Friday, Guest, Hangover, Headache, Independence, Lemonade, Mr.Everyday, Nap, Nausea, Puke, Romantic, Rum, Saturday, Shiver, Sick, Steady, Strength, Tequila, Vomit, Water, Weekend.
 Bookmark the permalink.
 Leave a comment.